This post may contain affiliate links. Read my full disclosure policy.

 You’ll make these flavorful chicken kabobs all summer long.

-One of my favorite chicken recipes and a go-to for summer cookouts, these grilled chicken kabobs are wonderful over a bed of rice pilaf or on a Greek salad.
+One of my go-to chicken recipes for summer cookouts, these Middle-Eastern style grilled chicken kabobs are wonderful over a bed of rice pilaf or served with a Greek salad.
 The chicken is marinated in yogurt, olive oil, lemon, garlic and spices, and then grilled over an open flame until juicy and golden brown.
 The only time-consuming part of the recipe is threading the meat and onions onto skewers.
-If you’re in a time crunch, feel free to skip the skewers and grill the chicken pieces whole (the red onions can be cut into large wedges and placed directly on the grill as well).
-One tip: make extra – the first time I made these chicken kabobs for a crowd, I actually ran out of food!
+Short on time?
+Skip the skewers and grill the chicken pieces whole, and slice the red onions into large wedges and pop them right on the grill.
+A word to the wise: make more than you think you’ll need.
+The first time I made these chicken kabobs for a crowd, I actually ran out of food!

 What You’ll Need to Make grilled Chicken Kabobs